Updated: Jun 26

 We CAN persevere through difficult times and uncomfortable obstacles.
 The necessary tools are already something we possess.
 They may just need to be activated or nurtured.

-Every time you challenge yourself and live with an open mind and open heart, you are increasing your repetitions and in turn, building your confidence and.
+Every time you challenge yourself and live with an open mind and open heart, you are increasing your repetitions and in turn, building your confidence.
 As humans, we are designed to experience an array of feelings.
 If we choose to constantly suppress or avoid the difficult ones, it becomes harder to access the extraordinary ones too.

 “Resilience is very different from being numb.
 Resilience means you experience, you feel, you fail, you hurt.
 You fall.
 But, you keep going.”